williamnguyen-activecyber/okta.github.io/_source/_docs/api/resources/authn.md

 Since the recovery email is distributed out-of-band and may be viewed on a different user agent or device, this operation does not return a [state token](#state-token) and does not have a `next` link.

+Note:

-> Primary authentication of a user's recovery credential (e.g `EMAIL` or `SMS`) has not yet completed.
+* Primary authentication of a user's recovery credential (e.g `EMAIL` or `SMS`) has not yet completed.
-> Okta will not publish additional metadata about the user until primary authentication has successfully completed.
+* Okta will not publish additional metadata about the user until primary authentication has successfully completed.

-##### Request Example
+##### Request Example for Email Factor
 {:.api .api-request .api-request-example}

 ~~~sh